Consumer Medicine Information (CMI)

 What Rulide is used for

 Rulide is used to treat infections in different parts of the body caused by bacteria.
-For example:

 acute pharyngitis (sore throat and discomfort when swallowing)